 Breast implants are not lifetime devices and can sometimes rupture.
 This is sometimes due to chest trauma but more commonly occurs without apparent cause.
 If a saline-filled implant ruptures, the salt-water contents are harmlessly absorbed by the body.
 A definite change in the breast size will occur.
 Surgery will be required to replace the implant.

 Several years ago, there was a concern that silicone gel implants caused immune-related diseases.
 This resulted in silicone gel implants being removed from the market.
 Women without implants also have these disorders, so the key question became whether breast implants increased the risk of developing these disorders.
 Since then, several studies have shown that women with implants do not have an increased risk of these diseases, and silicone gel implants were made available again.

 Breast Augmentation surgery may be performed in an office or hospital operating room.
-Following surgery, you will send a few hours in the recovery where you will be closely monitored.
+Following surgery, you will spend a few hours in the recovery where you will be closely monitored.
 In the great majority of cases, you will then be allowed to go home to further recover.

 I use an occlusive dressing that will allow you to shower a couple of days after surgery.
 The skin is closed with stitches below the skin, so they do not need to be removed.
 A day or two after surgery, you should be up and about.
 Some bruising and swelling will occur, but will resolve quickly.
 I have my patients wear a soft support above the implants to keep them positioned while they are healing.
-You can review patient post-operative instructions here.

 Breast augmentation surgery will make your breast fuller and enhance their shape.
 The results will be long- lasting.
 However, aging and the effects of gravity will eventually affect the shape of your breast.
 Following surgery, you should return to the office for follow-up care.
 You should also schedule routine mammogram exams as recommended for your age group.